 - Q-2.
-Provide, in the format provided in Schedule A, a schedule showing a comparison of the balance in the revenue accounts for each month of the base period to the same month of the immediately preceding 12-month period for each revenue account or subaccount included in KU's chart of accounts.
+Provide, in the format provided in Schedule A, separate electric and gas schedules showing a comparison of the balance in the revenue accounts for each month of the base period to the same month of the immediately preceding 12-month period for each revenue account or subaccount included in LG&E's chart of accounts.
 Include appropriate footnotes to show the month each rate change was approved and the month the full impact of the change was recorded in the accounts. - A-2.
 See attachments being provided in separate files.
-The data is shown in two sixmonth periods.
+Separate Electric and Gas schedules are provided in which the data is shown in two six-month periods.
 Information for the first six months of the Base Period is actual data at the account level per the Chart of Accounts and is compared to actual data from the preceding year.
 The second six months of the Base Period is forecasted data, from the Company's forecasting tool, which aggregates certain accounts.
-This is also compared to actual data from the preceding year that has been aggregated in the same manner.
+This is compared to actual data from the preceding year that has been aggregated in the same manner.